thepanlab/Sipros4/README.md

     -o sip/YOUR_FILE_NAME
 ```

-One-key Script is in [V3Scripts](V3Scripts/SIPcmd.sh)

-Slurm Script is in [V3Scripts](V3Scripts/LabelForSlurm.sb)

 ### Compile this project

 If you want to use mpi version on your server or make the binary suitable for CPU in other architecture, you can compile it by yourself.
-The source code is in [configGenerator](./configGenerator/), [siprosEnsembleCmakeAll](./siprosEnsembleCmakeAll/), and [siprosV3CmakeAll](./siprosV3CmakeAll/).
+The source code is in [configGenerator](./configGenerator/), [siprosEnsembleCmakeAll](./siprosEnsembleCmakeAll/), and [SiprosV4CmakeAll](./SiprosV4CmakeAll/).
 They are all Cmake project and easy to compile in any IDE.